Official Tires: see The Tire Rack One Lap Tire Policy

 Roll Bars are permitted in all vehicles and are required on all soft-top vehicles.
 Soft-top vehicles with factory installed roll-over protection MUST confer with One Lap officials to ensure compliance with track and insurance safety requirements before entry applications will be accepted.
 Soft-top vehicles failing to meet track and insurance safety requirements will be barred from competition.

-Required equipment includes: a minimum 3-pound size 1BC dry chemical fire extinguisher, first-aid kit, four highway flares or three DOT emergency triangles must be carried.
+Required equipment includes: Each vehicle will have as a minimum a working 2-pound 1BC dry chemical Fire Extinguisher (or better) in the vehicle preferably mounted in easy access to the driver, first-aid kit, four highway flares or three DOT emergency triangles must be carried.
 A small toolbox is recommended.

 The organizers reserve the right to exclude any entered vehicle at any time during the event if it is deemed to be unsafe or being operated in an unsafe manner.